DigiCert KnowledgeBase - Technical Support-hero

 Fully remove the Client Authentication EKU from newly issued public TLS certificates (new, renewals, reissues, and duplicates).

-• Mutual TLS (mTLS), server-to-server authentication, or other authentication use cases
+• We use TLS certificates for Mutual TLS (mTLS), server-to-server authentication, or other authentication use cases

 X9 PKI for TLS certificates